R21Digital/galactic-archives/src/about.md

 last_updated: 2025-07-27
 ---

-## About the Galactic Archives
+## About SWGDB

-The Galactic Archives is an independent fan-driven project powered by **The Eye of the Galactic Beholder**.
-This site brings together decades of lore, gameplay mechanics, and modding tools from across the SWG universe.
+SWGDB is an independent fan-driven project powered by **The Eye of the Galactic Beholder**.
+This site brings together decades of lore, gameplay mechanics, and modding tools from across the